awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

-### Example: Create snapshots with tags<a name="iam-creating-snapshots-with-tags"></a>
+### Example: Create multi\-volume snapshots with tags<a name="iam-creating-snapshots-with-tags"></a>

-The following policy includes the `aws:RequestTag` condition key that requires the customer to apply the tags `costcenter=115` and `stack=prod` to any new snapshot\.
-The `aws:TagKeys` condition key uses the `ForAllValues` modifier to indicate that only the keys `costcenter` and `stack` can be specified in the request\.
-The request fails if either of these conditions is not met\.
+The following policy includes the `aws:RequestTag` condition key that requires the customer to apply the tags `costcenter=115` and `stack=prod` when creating a multi\-volume snapshot set\.
+If users don't pass these specific tags, or if they don't specify tags at all, the request fails\.

 ```
 {